Jkatyan/Jkatyan/README.md

 **🌯 Projects**

-- Predicting Human Pose in Real Time with Deep Learning
+- Predicting Human Pose in Real Time with Deep Learning (Research project with the Assistive Robotics Laboratory)

   - *Several applications in bio-mechanical engineering, gaming, and biofeedback/rehabilitation require a human’s skeletal configuration to be captured.
 With deep learning, real-time prediction of human pose with minimal hardware input and inexpensive infrastructure becomes possible.
 This project uses a deep neural network to process time-series data and to predict human pose instantaneously.*